Juldenor/Juldenor/README.md

 I'm a Back-end Developer :smile:

-I Love code, read and games , i like too much to discover new technologies and dive deep in solving problems.
+I Love code, read and games , i like too much to discover new technologies , break down barriers and develop challenges.

 ## My specilities: